Puerto Ricans: Decolonization and status referendums

 Since 1953, the UN has been considering the political status of Puerto Rico and how to assist it in achieving "independence" or "decolonization."
 In 1978, the Special Committee determined that a "colonial relationship" existed between the US and Puerto Rico.

 The UN's Special Committee has referred often to Puerto Rico as a nation in its reports, because, internationally, the people of Puerto Rico are often considered to be a Caribbean nation with their own national identity.
 Most recently, in a June 2016 report, the Special Committee called for the United States to expedite the process to allow self-determination in Puerto Rico.
 More specifically, the group called on the United States to expedite a process that would allow the people of Puerto Rico to exercise fully their right to self-determination and independence. ... allow the Puerto Rican people to take decisions in a sovereign manner, and to address their urgent economic and social needs, including unemployment, marginalization, insolvency and poverty".

 Puerto Rico has held four referendums to determine whether to retain its status as a territory or to switch to some other status such as statehood.
 The fourth, the Puerto Rican status referendum, 2012 occurred on November 6, 2012.
 The result a 54% majority of the ballots cast against the continuation of the island's territorial political status, and in favor of a new status.
 Of votes for new status, a 61.1% majority chose statehood.
 This was by far the most successful referendum for statehood advocates.
-In all earlier referendum, votes for statehood were matched almost equally by votes for remaining an American territory, with the remainder for independence.
+In all earlier referendums, votes for statehood were matched almost equally by votes for remaining an American territory, with the remainder for independence.
 Support for U.S. statehood has risen in each successive popular referendum.

 The fifth Puerto Rican status referendum of 2017, was held on June 11, 2017, and offered three options: "Statehood", "Independence/Free Association", and "Current Territorial Status."
 With 23% of registered voters casting ballots, 97% voted for statehood.
 Benefits of statehood would include an additional $10 billion per year in federal funds, the right to vote in presidential elections, higher Social Security and Medicare benefits, and a right for its government agencies and municipalities to file for bankruptcy.
 The latter is currently prohibited.

 Even with the Puerto Ricans' vote for statehood, action by the United States Congress would be necessary to implement changes to the status of Puerto Rico under the Territorial Clause of the United States Constitution.